AlexLaw978/2BDP/README.md

 bdpObject=create2BDPClass(data = df,metadata = md,sampleIDS = "Sample",bdp="poi1",poi="T")
 5. Run 2bdp<br />
 bdpObject=run2BDP(bdpObject)
+6. Results are found under rsbmrValidation, kfcvValidation, bestKFOLD, bestRSMBR

+### Running Validation Only
+A formal method is in development, but its possible to manually skip to validation

+1. Follow steps 1-4 in "How To Use" to generate 2bdp object
+2. Create vector for all models you want tested
+	- Ex: combinationVector=c("id1+id2+id3","id1+id3","..."+...)
+ 	- The names (id1 etc) must exist within the columns of the data table in order to properly work
+3. Assign combinationVector to biomarkerCombinations.<br />
+bdpObject$biomarkerCombinations=combinationVector
+4. Run the following functions as is.<br />
+bdpObject=ParallelBiomarkerValidation(bdpObject)
+bdpObject=convertNames(bdpObject)
+bdpObject=trimByThreshold(bdpObject)
+5. Results are found under rsbmrValidation, kfcvValidation, bestKFOLD, bestRSMBR

 Note: Subfunctions of run2BDP check the status of the class to allow it to restart at major checkpoints.
 Run time can be extremely long depending on the values